 Here are some of the most frequently asked questions we receive regarding financial aid.
-If you have a question that is not answered here, please contact the financial aid office at (570) 408-2000 or email@example.com.
+If you have a question that is not answered here, please contact the Office of Financial Aid at (570) 408-4512 or firstname.lastname@example.org.

 There is no income cutoff to receive federal financial aid.
 The only way to determine eligibility is to apply.
 Based on your information on the Free Application for Federal Student Aid (FAFSA), the U.S. Department of Education will determine your eligibility.
 For more information about eligibility criteria, visit www.studentaid.ed.gov.

 EFC stands for Expected Family Contribution.
 The EFC is calculated using a formula that takes into account income, assets, family size, number of students in college and other factors.
-Wilkes uses the EFC to determine your financial aid award, but it is not the amount of money you will have to pay out of pocket to attend.
+Wilkes uses the EFC to determine your financial need; this number may not equate to what your family will pay out of pocket.

 Although you must apply for federal aid each year, as long as you make satisfactory academic progress and your family’s financial situation doesn’t change significantly, you can expect to receive at least the same amount each year provided that you complete the FAFSA each year, if applicable.

 Yes.
 If you’re a transfer student, you should follow the procedures to apply for undergraduate financial aid.